Best Investments During Turbulent Economic Times

 You’re not alone.

-We cannot change the low interest rates; they are here to stay indefinitely.
-If you have extra cash, I always recommend paying off debts (other than your mortgage) first.
-If you are debt free, here are some of the best investments to consider (higher grades mean lower risk and vice versa):
+If you are debt-free (other than your mortgage), here are some of the best investments to consider during volatile economic times (higher grades mean lower risk and vice versa):

 Best Investments: Peer to Peer Lending